 Term loans include short-term and long-term business loans.
-While these are not specifically designed for purchasing equipment, they can be used for this purpose.
+While these are not specifically designed for purchasing durable goods, they can be used for this purpose.

 Terms loans can be great for businesses that need to borrow more than is offered by equipment loans.

 Term loans are available from a very wide range of lenders, can be easy to qualify for, and offer very competitive interest rates.